 Step 2: Create index

-Before you can upload your content to your Azure Search service, you must first define an Azure Search index.
+Before you can upload searchable content, you must first define an Azure Search index.
 An index is like a database table that holds your data and can accept search queries.
-You define the index schema to map to the structure of the documents you wish to search, similar to fields in a database.
+You define the index schema to map to reflect the structure of the documents you wish to search, similar to fields in a database.

 Step 3: Index data

-Once you have defined the fields and attributes of your index, you're ready to upload your content into the index.
-You can use either a push or pull model to upload data to the index.
+Once you have defined an index, you're ready to upload content.
+You can use either a push or pull model.

 The push model is provided through the SDK or REST APIs, used for sending updated documents to an index.
 You can push data from virtually any dataset using the JSON format.
 See Add, update, or delete Documents or How to use the .NET SDK) for guidance on loading data.

 After populating an index, you can issue search queries to your service endpoint using simple HTTP requests with REST API or the .NET SDK.